DevSkillDojo/KnowledgeBase/source/skills_framework/dsd_skills_framework.rst

  * By a person with a set of SOFT SKILLS

 .. image:: ../assets/DevSkillDojo_Skills_Framework.png

+Diagram Notes:

+* Domains are derived from the North American Industry Classification System (NAICS), but with specific adjustments to align with the goals of this framework

 Further detail of the framework is provided in the domain model and skills ontology (documented separately)